12Kubis12/python-snake/README.md

-# Play the snake game.
+# Play the snake game!